The Importance of Emergency Funds: How to Save Money for a Rainy Day

 2. Create a Realistic Budget

 Developing a realistic budget is essential for saving money.
 Track your income and expenses, and identify areas where you can reduce spending.
-Look for opportunities to cut back on non-essential purchases and allocate those funds towards your emergency fund.
+Look for opportunities to cut back on non‑essential purchases and allocate those funds toward your emergency fund.
+Many people find a Cash Envelope Budgeting Kit helpful for controlling discretionary spending.

 Reading more: